Scroll To Top

-One of the main places you'll want to see when visiting Ireland is the Rock of Cashel, Ireland's most important medieval site.
-From a distance it is a surprising and wonderful pile rising on three hundred feet of rock in the middle of an immense flat empty plain, like some gigantic magic palace, suspended in air.
-Following is the text of the movie.
-Photos, videos, links and maps will be added later.
+From a distance, it is a surprising and wonderful pile rising on three hundred feet of rock in the middle of an immense, empty plain, like some gigantic magic palace suspended in air.

 The picturesque complex has a character of its own.
 It's one of the most remarkable collections of Celtic art and medieval architecture to be found anywhere in Europe, a unique historic Cathedral, castle, palace, graveyard and round tower.

+When you enter and stand under the great central arch of the old Cathedral you'll experience an ancient site of thrilling grandeur.
 For the complete visit you'll want to walk all the way around the periphery of the building complex, through the evocative graveyard with its ancient tombstones and Celtic crosses.
+The picturesque tombs and crosses in the graveyard will entrance you.
+These intricately carved crosses depict biblical scenes and are important examples of early Christian art in Ireland.

-You'll gain further insight from the local guides.
 "Now just behind you, then, you have the bell tower of the Cathedral.
 It was simply where the bill of the Cathedral was rung.
-And this building is also known as a Cloigtheach or the bell house or bell tower, and you can see it's quite tall, 92 feet in all.
+And this building is also known as a Cloigtheach or the bell house or bell tower, and you can see it's quite tall, 92 feet (28 meters) in all.
 And from up here would've been stored the large bell.
 It's about 850 years old, and it's the oldest building here on the site today."

 "We would have been told, growing up, that these towers were built for protection and for this and that, which is not true.
 It was a bell tower.
 They would've gone up, and it's the same thing you would find in a Muslim mosque, the call, when they do the call to prayer from the top.
 You go up there, you ring the bell, because nobody has a watch, nobody knows when church is or what time of day it is.
 So you go up and you ring a bell.
 And you see those four windows, north, south, east and west, and they ring in every direction."